 Exceptions to Obtaining an Assessment

-The VR Manager may grant an exception to the requirement to have an OT, PT, ATP, or PE assessment of the jobsite or home modification when:
+PSART consultation is required to have an OT, PT, ATP, or PE assessment of the jobsite or home modification when:

-no OT, PT, ATP, or PE can be located to provide the service, and the VR Manager is satisfied that a reasonable search has been made to find one;
+no OT, PT, ATP, or PE can be located to provide the service- and the PSART is satisfied that a reasonable search has been made to find one;

-the VR Manager has consulted with the RPS or the PSART, as documented in the case file, and the reason that a comprehensive modification assessment is not necessary is also clearly documented (for example, the customer requests help in replacing a piece of equipment); or
+the PSART, as documented in the case file, and the reason that a comprehensive modification assessment is not necessary is also clearly documented (for example, the customer requests help in replacing a piece of equipment); or

 the use of an OT, PT, ATP, or PE will cause an unreasonable delay that could result in an undue hardship for the customer.
 (For example, a low-cost modification to a jobsite would allow the customer to maintain employment, and the employer will not wait for the assessment.)

-C-205-2: Approvals and Other Requirements for Jobsite or Home Modifications
+C-205-2: Consultation and Other Requirements for Jobsite or Home Modifications

-Before committing to a jobsite or home modification in an IPE, VR counselors must consult with the state office PSART and meet the following requirements: